 We employ a land-and-expand model centered around our platform offerings, which have a rapid time to production and time to value for our customers, and our sales and customer success organizations, which proactively guide customers to realize strategic and transformative use cases and drive greater adoption of our platform and services.
-Our marketing organization is focused on building our brand reputation and awareness, which drive customer interest and demand for our platform.
-As part of these efforts, we host Couchbase Connect.ONLINE, a technical conference for application developers and enterprise architects, which showcases compelling customer testimonials and various use cases of our platform.
-Our Couchbase Connect offering also provides application developers with helpful resources to help them learn more about our platform, including access to on-demand instructional webinars.
-We also offer Couchbase Playground, allowing application developers to access Couchbase's API and Couchbase Academy, which includes role-specific training courses.
+Our marketing organization is focused on building our brand reputation and awareness.
+Our marketing initiatives drive awareness and demand for Couchbase products, starting at the top of the sales funnel with trial experiences.
+As part of these efforts, we host Couchbase Connect, a technical conference for application developers and enterprise architects, which showcases compelling customer testimonials and various use cases of our platform.
+Our Couchbase Connect event also provides application developers with helpful resources to help them learn more about our platform, including access to on-demand instructional workshops.
+We invest in developer relations and in building a developer community to connect users and contributors as well as foster increased sharing, learning and discovery about our platform.
+These multifaceted initiatives support and empower our community of users who are passionate about and experts in Couchbase technology to share their knowledge with a broader developer audience.
+We also offer Couchbase Playground, allowing application developers to access Couchbase's API, and Couchbase Academy, which includes role-specific training courses.
 Application developers are also able to collaborate and discuss specific topics related to our platform on our forum.